Background

 Pathophysiology

-AVMs are characterized by variable alterations in capillary and arteriolar networks.
-Small vascular malformations may be subtle, with only minor alterations within the capillary system.
-Alternatively, the large "bag of worms" racemose lesions are characterized by direct artery-to-vein communication, without interposing capillary or arteriolar elements.
+Although the exact etiology and risk factors associated with Wyburn-Mason syndrome are unknown, studies have suggested a role for genetic factors in the pathogenesis of retinal AVMs.
+Vascular dysgenesis of the embryological anterior plexus occurs early in the gestational period, characterized by variable alterations in capillary and arteriolar networks.
+Small AVMs may be asymptomatic and subtle, with only minor alterations within the capillary system.
+Alternatively, the classic large "bag-of-worms" racemose AVM lesions are characterized by direct artery-to-vein communication, without interposing capillary or arteriolar elements causing high blood flow.
+[1] The timing of the insult determines the embryonic tissue that is affected.

 Epidemiology